-Whether you are following the high-spending Los Angeles Dodgers, keeping tabs on Juan Soto’s second year with the New York Mets, or tracking the league's youth movement, here is how to catch every "MLB Tonight" highlight, ”Showcase" game, and more.
+Whether you're following the star-studded Los Angeles Dodgers coming off their 2025 title, keeping tabs on Juan Soto’s second year of his record-breaking $765M contract with the New York Mets, or tracking the league's global reach following Venezuela's historic victory in the 2026 World Baseball Classic, here is how to catch every "MLB Tonight" highlight and exclusive showcase game.

-So, what is the MLB Network?
-How can you watch and stream it?
-How much does it cost?
-GOAL answers all these questions as we take you through our guide to MLB Network for the 2025 MLB season.
+So, how can you watch and stream it?
+GOAL answers all these questions in our updated guide for the 2026 MLB season.

 What is MLB Network?